The Chief Risk Officer

 The risk management function is responsible for identifying, measuring, monitoring, controlling or mitigating, and reporting on risk exposures.
 This should encompass all risks, on- and off-balance sheet and at a group-wide, portfolio and business-line level, and should take into account the extent to which risks overlap.

 The risk management function --both firm-wide and within subsidiaries and business lines-- under the direction of the CRO, should have sufficient stature within the firms and organizations, such that issues raised by risk managers receive the necessary attention from the board, senior management and business lines.

 Business decisions by the firms and organizations typically are a product of many considerations.
 By properly positioning and supporting its risk management function, an entity helps ensure that the views of risk managers will be an important part of those considerations.

 While it is not uncommon for risk managers to work closely with individual business units and, in some cases, to have dual reporting lines, the risk management function should be sufficiently independent of the business units whose activities and exposures it reviews.

-One of the most important challenges for the Chief Risk Officer is to implement an Enterprice Wide Risk Management program, following the Enterprise Risk Management — Integrated Framework by the Committee of Sponsoring Organizations of the Treadway Commission (COSO)
+One of the most important challenges for the Chief Risk Officer is to implement an enterprise wide risk management program.
+The CRO can follow the approach of an international standard, like the Enterprise Risk Management — Integrated Framework by the Committee of Sponsoring Organizations of the Treadway Commission (COSO ERM).